nondejus/AwesomeUnityCommunity/README.md

 * [pitaya](https://github.com/topfreegames/pitaya) - Scalable game server framework with clustering support and client libraries for iOS, Android, Unity and others through the C SDK.
 * [SpatialOS GDK for Unity](https://github.com/spatialos/gdk-for-unity) - Scalable game server framework with clustering support and client libraries for iOS, Android, Unity and others through the C SDK.
 (Terms of Service discussion alert!)
 * [UnityUnetMovement](https://github.com/GenaSG/UnityUnetMovement) - This repository contains Unity3d unet based server-authoritative movement script with client-side prediction and reconciliation.
+* [pomelo-unityclient-socket](https://github.com/NetEase/pomelo-unityclient-socket) - A client for pomelo distributed game server in Node.js.
+* [HiSocket](https://github.com/hiramtan/HiSocket) - It is a lightweight socket solution, you can used it in Unity3d or C# project.
+* [BenchmarkNet](https://github.com/nxrighthere/BenchmarkNet) - Benchmark for testing the reliable UDP networking solutions.

 ## :pencil2: Scripting